Month 2: Embrace Imperfection

 “There are no mistakes, only happy accidents.”

 Creative mistakes can be debilitating to both beginning artists and more practiced artists.
-It is imperative that that we learn to release the desire for perfection and make way for the happy accidents that make our creative efforts so meaningful.
-When I was a younger artist, I allowed my own creative mistakes to frustrate me to the point of giving up on many occasions.
-As I have matured into my practice, I have learned to embrace them.
+It is imperative that we learn to release the desire for perfection and make way for the happy accidents.
+When I was a new artist, I allowed my creative mistakes to frustrate me to the point of giving up on many occasions.
+As I have matured in my practice, I have learned to embrace them.
 Some of my favorite works of art began as complete accidents!
-These “mistakes” breathe life in to my art.
+These “mistakes” or “imperfections” breathe life in to my art.

 Intuitive Art

-So how do you create intuitively?
-Begin by giving yourself permission to explore and play with your art supplies, regardless of the outcome.
+Give yourself permission to explore and play with your art supplies, regardless of the outcome.
 Release all judgement and expectation.
-Follow your curiosity and let your imagination lead you.
+Follow your curiosity and let your imagination lead you

-Try this: On a blank piece of paper, purposefully spill some paint.
+On a blank piece of paper, purposefully spill some paint.
 If you don’t have paint, spill some coffee, tea, or wine on your page.
 Allow it to dry.
 Once dry, observe the shapes that your spill created.
 Does anything stand out to you?
-Play with the shapes by outlining them, adding doodles to them, etc. Let your curiosity lead you.
+Play with the shapes by outlining them, adding doodles to them, etc. Let your intuition lead you. focus on the process of creating, practice releasing expectations and allowing the process to simply unfold.
+If judgements start to creep in, remind yourself that beauty can be found in imperfections.
 The photo below was a coffee spill that looked a lot like a butterfly to me!

 “Creativity requires the courage to let go of certainties.”